 Yeladim Classes are for ages 5-12*

 SEE "THIS WEEK'S EVENTS" FOR CURRENT INFO ON SYNAGOGUE SCHEDULES

 Tuesday: 6:30pm Torah study in the current Parasha available here

 You may download the packet and get a head start on the readings for Tuesday night class.

 Those who turn in their Tuesday packets on Shabbat, or the next Tuesday night get a special prize!

 Saturday: 9:00am Shabbat School: Yeladim will join Rebbitzen and Miss Beverly for a

-Saturday: 11:15am Yeladim will join Miss Catherine for target practice in the annex.
+Saturday: 11:15am Yeladim will join Miss Catherine for an interactive and immersive

-Yeladim watch above for new activities every week.
+exploration of Noach -Yeladim watch above for new downloadable activities every week.